 What’s new: The Government of Canada will enhance this program at an estimated cost of$12 million to help employers who are experiencing a downturn in business due to COVID-19, and their workers.

-You are an eligible employer if you have seen revenues decrease by 30% or more due to COVID-19
+You are an eligible employer if you have seen revenues decrease by 15% in March 15 to April 11 and 30% for following months due to COVID-19

 Added flexibility for corporate taxes